NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 ### Connect ReSOW data source to GIS programs

-Ultimately the CEEDS tool may be a bit limiting to technical users who wish to do complicated geo spatial operations/workflows, so the option is also present to allow these users who are familar with GIS programs/workflows to import the ReSOW data directly into the program.
+Ultimately the CEEDS tool may be a bit limiting to technical users who wish to do complicated geospatial operations/work-flows, so the option is also present to allow these users who are familiar with GIS programs/work-flows to import the ReSOW data directly into the program.
 This process is detailed below:

 #### QGIS

 1. Open new project
 2. Select import new layer => vector tile
 3. Fill out dialog box with:
-    3.1 URL
+    1. URL
-    3.2 Name
+    2. Name
-    3.3 Stuff that I have forgotten
+    3. Stuff that I have forgotten

 4. Click add
 5. Ignore style missing error message.....